pbrown95-glitch/megr2157-portfolio/docs/assignments/A01/index.md

 Task A: Analyze two online portfolios by breaking down their pros and cons under the following criteria: navigability, reproducibility, evidence of reasoning, and professional tone.

 Portfolio #1 - https://kylegough.co.uk/
-  Navigation: Kyle Gosh's portfolio is easily navigable.
-All projects are listed within a well-defined and thought-out list with sorting capabilities.
+  Navigation: Kyle Gosh's portfolio is easy to navigate.
+All projects are listed in a well-defined, thought-out list with sorting capabilities.
   Reproducibility:  The project documentation lists no steps to recreate the project, missing major marks in this field.
 The projects are stated and defined clearly, but that is all you see: a description lacking detailed instructions on how the project was done.
   Evidence of Reasoning: The portfolio does not discuss steps taken or the thought process behind them.
 No questions or theory proposed, thus no answer to find.